rydmike/flex_color_picker/README.md

 This optional callback is called every time a new color is added to the recent colors list with the complete current list of recently used colors.
 If the optional callback is not provided, then it is not called.
 You can use this callback to save and restore the recently used colors.
-To initialize the list when the color picker is created give it a starting value via `recentColors`.
+To initialize the list when the color picker is created, give it a starting value via `recentColors`.
 This could be a list kept just in state during the current app session, or it could have been persisted and restored from a previous session.

 ## Dialogs

-The **FlexColorPicker** comes with two built-in ready to use dialogs.
-You can also make your own custom dialogs by including the `ColorPicker()` in your own dialog or overlays designs.
-In this chapter we will look at the two built-in dialogs, that are really the same dialog, but designed for slightly different use cases.
+The **FlexColorPicker** comes with two built-in dialogs.
+You can also make your own custom dialog by including the `ColorPicker()` in your own dialog or overlays designs.
+In this chapter we will look at the two built-in dialogs.
+They are really using the same dialog under the hood, but they are intended different use cases.

 ### ColorPicker showPickerDialog Method
 API reference: [showPickerDialog](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPicker/showPickerDialog.html)

-This dialog allows you track the ColorPicker's different **onChange** callbacks when the dialog is open and colors are being manipulated and react to the changes as they happen.
-You can use this to for example interactively change color properties of the application's Widgets and even its theme.
+This dialog allows you to track the ColorPicker's different **onChange** callbacks when the dialog is open, as colors are being manipulated, and to react to the changes as they happen.
+You can use this to interactively change color properties of the application's Widgets and even its entire theme.
 You can see the effect of changes applied as a new color is selected in the dialog picker, even while dragging the wheel and sliders.

 The `showPickerDialog` dialog demo in the default example app shown earlier [here](#dialog-colorpicker-method)